 Other features of the wireless X20 include a 16,000 DPI, 10 buttons, and three-zone RGB lighting.
-It is available in black or gray for $120 ($60 for Elite members).
+It is available in black (opens in new tab) or gray (opens in new tab) for $120 ($60 for Elite members).
 As for the wired X17, it also boasts a 16,000 DPI, 10 buttons, and RGB lighting, and adds an adjustable weight system.
-It is also available in black or gray, priced at $80 ($40 for Elite members).
+It is also available in black (opens in new tab) or gray (opens in new tab), priced at $80 ($40 for Elite members).

 The X15, meanwhile, doesn't offer any LOD sensors, but features the same Pixart 3389 sensor as the X17 and 8,000Hz polling rate, and has twice as many buttons, making it suitable for MMO gaming.
 There is no mention of a price or release date.

 Moving on to the keyboards, EVGA has launched two new decks, the Z20 and Z15.
 EVGA's main bragging point for both planks is a 4,000Hz report rate, compared to 1,000Hz as found on most performance keyboards.
 This translates to a 0.25ms response time.
 Like the hyper-responsive mice, this is something we'll have to test to determine if it makes a meaningful difference in gaming.